Are humans good or evil by nature?

-I have been practicing Christian since I was about eight, and I was lucky that most of the primary messages I received about God were that God loved me and that I had the light of God inside me that connected me to God and everyone else.
+I have been practicing Christian since I was about eight.
+And I was lucky that most of the primary messages I received about God were that God loved me.
+That I had the light of God inside me that connected me to God and everyone else.

 That’s how these messages felt to me.